DevKevYT/devscript/README.md

 Command line arguments are:<br>
 - -e or --execute <script> Executes a script right from the command line
 - -f or --file <pathToFile> Executes the contents of a text file
-- --nogui rejects the program to opem the GUI editor
+- --nogui rejects the program to open the GUI editor
-- If no argument is passed, the jar opens the default editor, stored in Editor.txt
+- If only --nogui is given, the jar opens the default editor, stored in Editor.txt

 # Syntax
 In this big section, I will try to bring you near the usage and capabillities of the DevScript, so you can use them for your own projects